-This was by far my most favourite part of entire road trip over 7 weeks.
+This was by far my most favourite part over the entire road trip, not just on the Broome to Perth leg.
 Exmouth is so beautiful and the beaches looks you are in the Caribbean or Bahamas.

 The camp spot was found on the Wikki Camps app which I mentioned in my last road trip post.
 Wiki Camps is an amazing app and is your best friend for finding campsites.
 It lists free sites, donation sites, pay sites, RV camping and more.
 You can also see reviews and pictures left by other campers and download offline maps.
 It also includes shower sites, bathrooms and gas stations where you can see fuel prices.
 Its so handy when road tripping Australia.
 Highly recommend it.

 The campsite was right beside the ocean and there was no one on the beach which was amazing.
 Perfect for swimming and I also saw dolphins near the shore, a sea turtle and sting ray.
 It was magical!

 Coral Bay (a World Heritage Site) is about an 1.5 hour drive from Exmouth and home to the Ningaloo Reef.
 Western Australia’s version of the Great Barrier Reef.
 The ocean life is abundant with coral, fish, whale sharks during the migration season from March to June and so much more.
 We booked a snorkel scooter tour which also included kayak and stand up paddle board rental.
 The scooter snorkel tour was such a great experience.
 Our tour guide took us out and we got to see ancient coral, thousands of years old and lots of tropical fish.
 The ecosystem is so rich.